Definition of Seleucid in English:

 - They recognized that they, by dividing the Fertile Crescent against the Seleucids and later the Romans, were able to control the trade routes between Asia and the Greco-Roman world.

-from Seleucus Nicator (the founder, one of Alexander the Great's generals) + -id3.
+From Seleucus Nicator (the name of the founder, one of Alexander the Great's generals) + -id3.

 Definition of Seleucid in: